mscraftsman/generative-ai/README.md

 | GOOGLE_APPLICATION_CREDENTIALS | Path to the application credentials file.                     |
 | GOOGLE_WEB_CREDENTIALS         | Path to a Web credentials file.                               |

-Using any environment variable provides a simplified access to a model.
+Using any environment variable provides simplified access to a model.

 ```csharp
 using Mscc.GenerativeAI;